 We are currently involved in basic research at our office located in Scotts Valley, California and through personnel based in Sterling, Virginia.
 We are focused on developing new techniques for automatic and transparent real-time communication security.
-We have invested approximately \$56,000 in 2005, \$554,187 in 2006 and \$268,178 for the six-month period ended June 30, 2007 on research and development relating to our proposed products.
+We have invested approximately \$56,000 in 2005, \$554,187 in 2006 and \$684,316 in 2007 on research and development relating to our proposed products.